jakebyford/cs631DBMSProject/README.md

 ### 1. GUI Design

--a.
+a.
 Login screen
--i.
+i.
 Username _aka_ _StudentID_ 1.
 Primary Key
--ii.
+ii.
 Password
--b.
+b.
 Student Access screen
--i.
+i.
 Selection options 1.
 Course & Time 2.
 Section
--ii.
+ii.
 Program determines if space is available within selected course and section

 - iii.
 Students are limited to one course per year, per semester
 - iv.
 Each course is limited to a maximum capacity of student enrollment.